xiv3r/DEVIL-TWIN_esp8266/README.md

 - Click the Start Evil-Twin button. {optionally reconnect to the newly created AP named same as your target. (will be open)}
 - You can stop any of the attacks by visiting 192.168.4.1/pro while conected to Evil-Twin AP or by resetting the ESP8266.
 - Once a correct PASSWORD is found, AP will be restarted with default ssid "M4H4D!~H4$$4N" / "devil2in" and at the bottom of a table you should be able to see something like "Successfully got password for - `TARGET_SSID` - `PASSWORD`

+## DISCLAIMER
+The source code given in this public repo is for educational use only and should only be used against your own networks and devices!<br>
+Please check the legal regulations in your country before using it.

 ## Credits:
 * https://github.com/SpacehuhnTech/esp8266_deauther